 - Floor plan showing the proposed layout of the interior and include any proposed fixtures and appliances.
 The floor plan must also show the conditions of 17.16.030 G(7)(a).

 The permit application will be assigned to a zoning examiner.
-Should the Zoning Examiner have any questions or need additional information they will reach out to you by e-mail or by phone.
+Should the Zoning Examiner have any questions or need additional information they will reach out to you by e-mail or by phone or registered contractors can apply for residential building permits by visiting ePermits.
+You will need to email Permit Issuance to obtain your username and password for the e-permits website.

 Once your application is processed, the Zoning Examiner will provide a checklist showing other Codes divisions and Metro agencies to contact for approvals before the permit can be issued.
 It is your responsibility to follow the requirements of the checklist on the building permit application and to make sure all necessary signoffs are received.